 Sitting in complete stillness and silence can be one of the hardest things to do.
-It might sound strange, but it’s actually much easier to run a couple miles than it is to sit still for minutes at a time - without twitching, readjusting, or letting your mind run rampant.
+It might sound strange, but it’s actually much easier to run a couple of miles than it is to sit still for minutes at a time – without twitching, readjusting, or letting your mind run rampant.

 But that’s exactly what restorative yoga asks of us.
 You learn to sit with that mental discomfort and find a way to face and move through it.

 Restorative yoga is a therapeutic style of yoga that promotes healing of the body and deep relaxation through supportive poses.
 It uses gravity, combined with a wide array of props (including blankets, straps, pillows, and blocks), to naturally open the body.
 The more your body is supported in restorative yoga, the deeper the relaxation you’ll experience.
 And there is little to no movement or effort, allowing your mind to be silent.